Abdollah Hedayat: Career

+November 1945.
+He was again appointed undersecretary at the Ministry of War in February 1946.

 From 26 June 1950 to 11 March 1951 he served as the minister of war in the cabinet of Prime Minister Haj Ali Razmara.
+Hedayat was one of the close colleagues of Razmara in the army.
 On 7 September 1953 he was named the minister of national defense to the cabinet led by Prime Minister Fazlollah Zahedi.
 On 1955 Hedayat was appointed chief of the supreme commander's staff and became the first military officer to hold this title.
 He served in the post with rank of cabinet minister and was the minister of war from 1 April 1955 in the cabinet led by Prime Minister Hossein Ala'.
 His military rank was general.
 Hedayat's term ended in 1961, and he was replaced by Abdol Hossein Hejazi in the post.

 Arrest

 Hedayat and two other generals were arrested in November 1962 due to corruption allegations in an anti-corruption campaign initiated by Prime Minister Ali Amini.
 It was the Shah who advised Ali Amini to arrest them.
 Hedayat was taken to the Qasr prison and was tried between March and November 1963.
 He was sentenced to two-year prison in addition to the payment of a fine of nearly $16,000.